zenml-io/zenml/docs/book/mlops_stacks/metadata_stores/overview.md

 ---
-description: Tracking the pipeline runs in the metadata store
+description: How to track pipeline runs with metadata stores
 ---

 Keeping a historical record of your pipeline runs is a core MLOps practice.